JaneHuang1234/developer-challenge-042026/README.md

 ![code_challenge_sd](<./Grounding%20Document%20&%20Vectorization%20(SAP%20BTP%20on%20AWS).png>)

-### Grounding Document & Vectorization Process on SAP BTP with AWS
+### Grounding Document & Vectorization Process on SAP BTP

 This sequence diagram illustrates the complete workflow for setting up a document grounding pipeline and orchestration workflow using SAP AI Core on SAP BTP (running on AWS infrastructure).